 - Not responsible for the supervision of staff. - Provides some development and leadership responsibilities such as job advice, guidance, feedback, on-the-job training, and orientation to new employees.
-They are also expected to delegate/allocate tasks, organize, coordinate, and evaluate the work of students and volunteers.
-When performing regular activities or organizing special events (Christmas and summer events, concerts, etc.), often takes the lead on organizing that activity.
+Also delegates/allocates tasks, organizes, coordinates, and evaluates the work of students and volunteers.
+When performing regular activities, or organizing special events (i.e. Christmas and summer events, concerts, etc.), often takes the lead on organizing that activity.
+Typically is the sole recreation position in an institute and acts as the recreational expert and resource for recreation activities.